Dundalk F.C.: Takeover, rise and fall (1964–1974)

 A poor 1964–65 followed, and the club's management committee decided that it was time to hire a modern-style manager, who would have sole responsibility for recruitment and player selection.
 They appointed Gerry Doyle, who had spent most of his career as both a player and a coach with Shelbourne.
 The new season saw little improvement, however, and with financial losses growing and investment in Oriel Park needed, it became clear early in the 1965–66 season that the membership-based ownership model could not provide the financial support required to take the club forward.
 A new public limited company took over in January 1966, after the voluntary liquidation of the old company.

 The new board invested heavily in both Oriel Park and the squad ahead of the 1966–67 season, and signed a new player-coach, Alan Fox, from Bradford City.
 The pay-off was immediate.
 Dundalk finally won their first League of Ireland Shield, then charged to the league title, winning it by seven points, to seal the club's only League and Shield Double.
-They then won that season's Top Four Cup to complete the club's first 'treble'.
+They then won that season's Top Four Cup to complete the club's first 'treble' of trophies in one season.

-The following season, Oriel Park hosted European football for the first time, under newly installed floodlights, with the visit of Vasas SC of Hungary.
+The following season, Oriel Park hosted European football for the first time with the visit of Vasas SC of Hungary.
 But Fox fell out with the club's board during the trip to Budapest for the return leg, and he was released the following March, despite his side being set to retain the title.
 The Dublin City Cup of 1967–68 was his final success at the club.
 Dundalk subsequently finished as runners-up in the League, qualifying for the 1968–69 Fairs Cup, where they won a European tie for the first time with victory over DOS Utrecht.
 But fourth-place in the League that season, and another City Cup, was all that the remnants of Fox's team could achieve.